ravotd/Faust-Bot/README.md

 Designed for non-technical channels

 ### Requirements

-Install Python 3.5  (we don't guarantee it to work under any other python version), including pip
+ - Python 3.5
+ - pip
+ - wikipedia package (can be installed using pip; tested with version 1.4.0)

 ### Usage
 ```bash
 # First load all needed strings into the database